 - Preliminary Matters

 - Application of ORICWA

 - Mediation

 - Legal Issues and Written Findings

-- o Inquiry and Notice
+- Inquiry and Notice

 - Standard and Burden of Proof

 - Standard for Termination of Parental Rights

 - Active Efforts

-- o Cultural Connection Agreements
+- Cultural Connection Agreements

-- The Court must ask, on the record, each individual present whether they know or have reason to know the child is an Indian child. - The Court should also attempt to determine whether the child is an Indian child and ICWA/ORICWA applies.

-- o If there is sufficient evidence to show that the child is an Indian child: - the Court must enter a finding that ORICWA/ICWA applies to the case. - o If there is reason to know that the child is an Indian child: - the Court must enter a finding that ORICWA/ICWA be applied unless and until the child is determined to not be an Indian child; and - the Court must order ODHS to use due diligence to identify and work with all of the tribes identified to verify whether the child is an Indian child and prepare a report, declaration, or testimony for presentation to the Court at the adjudicatory hearing. - o If at a previous hearing it was established that there was reason to know that the child was an Indian child, but ODHS presents evidence that they have 1) exercised due diligence to contact all possible affiliated tribes; and 2) the child is not an Indian child: - the Court must enter a finding that ORICWA/ICWA does not apply to the case unless and until there is a reason to know the child is an Indian child; and - the Court should instruct each party to inform the Court immediately if the party later receives information that provides reason to know the child is an Indian child. - o If there has never been and continues to be no reason to know that a child is an Indian child: - the Court must enter a finding that ORICWA/ICWA does not apply to the case unless and until there is a reason to know the child is an Indian child; and - the Court must instruct each party to inform the Court immediately if the party later receives information that provides reason to know the child is an Indian child.
+- Unless the court has determined the child is an Indian child, the court must ask, on the record, each individual present whether they know or have reason to know the child is an Indian child. - The court should also attempt to determine whether the child is an Indian child and ICWA/ORICWA applies. - o If there is sufficient evidence to show that the child is an Indian child: - the court must enter a finding that ORICWA/ICWA applies to the case. - o If there is reason to know that the child is an Indian child: - the court must enter a finding that ORICWA/ICWA be applied unless and until the child is determined to not be an Indian child; and - the court must order ODHS to use due diligence to identify and work with all of the tribes identified to verify whether the child is an Indian child and prepare a report, declaration, or testimony for presentation to the court at the adjudicatory hearing. - If at a previous hearing it was established that there was reason to know that the child was an Indian child, but ODHS presents evidence that they have 1) exercised due diligence to contact all possible affiliated tribes; and 2) the child is not an Indian child: - the court must enter a finding that ORICWA/ICWA does not apply to the case unless and until there is a reason to know the child is an Indian child: and - the court should instruct each party to inform the court immediately if the party later receives information that provides reason to know the child is an Indian child. - o If there has never been and continues to be no reason to know that a child is an Indian child: - the court must enter a finding that ORICWA/ICWA does not apply to the case unless and until there is a reason to know the child is an Indian child; and the court must instruct each party to inform the court immediately if the party later receives information that provides reason to know the child is an Indian child.

-ORICWA Oregon Laws 2020. ch.
-14 §§ 15(3), 48 (ORS 419B.500) & 49(4) (ORS 419B.521(4)).
+Or Laws 2021, ch.398, §§14 & 62(2).
 For more information see the Chapter 2 sections on Indian child and Reason to Know.

-Before it may terminate parental rights, the Court must offer the parties an opportunity for mediation under ORS 419B.517 and the opportunity, if requested by the tribe, to put in place a cultural agreement between the child's tribe and prospective adoptive placement (if known).
-ORICWA Oregon Laws 2020. ch.
-14 §§ 49(4)(b)(A) & (B) (ORS 419B.521(4)(b)(A) & (B)) & 50 (1)(c) (ORS 419B.529(1)(c)).
+Before it may terminate parental rights, the court must offer the parties an opportunity for mediation under ORS 419B.517 and the opportunity, if requested by the tribe, to put in place a cultural agreement between the child's tribe and prospective adoptive placement (if known).
+Or Laws 2021, ch.398, §§30(1)(c) & 64(4)(b)(A) & (B).